rlevas/LDAPConnectionTest/README.md

  * `TLS Version` - The TLS protocol version to use when creating the `SSLSocketFactory` implementation
    * `TLS` - The JVM chooses the enabled TLS versions (for Java 1.7 TLS1 has been observed, for Java 1.8, TLS1.2 has been observed).
-   The SSL socket us trusting, so no certificate validation is performed.
+   The SSL socket is trusting, so no certificate validation is performed.
    * `TLSv1` - Use TLSv1.
-The SSL socket us trusting, so no certificate validation is performed.
+The SSL socket is trusting, so no certificate validation is performed.
    * `TLSv1.1` - Use TLSv1.1.
-The SSL socket us trusting, so no certificate validation is performed.
+The SSL socket is trusting, so no certificate validation is performed.
    * `TLSv1.2` - Use TLSv1.2.
-The SSL socket us trusting, so no certificate validation is performed
+The SSL socket is trusting, so no certificate validation is performed
    * `TLSv1.2_NonTrusting` - Use TLSv1.2.
-The SSL socket us non-trusting, so certificate validation is performed
+The SSL socket is non-trusting, so certificate validation is performed

  * `Search User Principal` - The principal name of the user object to search for - the attribute to match on is `userPrincipalName`